abbindustrigymnasium/web-scraping-med-puppeteer-ABBerlblo/README.md

 ## Changelogs

 List the changes and updates made to the project in chronological order.
 Include version numbers and dates.

-## Contact

-Include your contact information so that users can reach out to you with questions or feedback.
-You can include your email address, social media handles, or a link to a discussion forum or issue tracker.

 ## Acknowledgements